vestrel00/contacts-android/docs/dev-notes.md

 | C         | 0           | 0                 |
 | D         | 0           | 0                 |

-The above behavior is observed from the native Contacts app.
+The above behavior is observed from the AOSP Contacts app.
 The "super primary" data of an aggregate Contact is referred to as the "default".

-> ℹ️ At this point, the native Contacts app still shows email B as the first email in the list even
+> ℹ️ At this point, the AOSP Contacts app still shows email B as the first email in the list even
 > though it isn't the "default" (super primary) because it is still a primary.
 This adds a bit of
 > confusion in my opinion, especially when more than 2, 3, or 4 RawContacts are linked.
 A "fix"
 > would be to only order the list of emails using "super primary" instead of "super primary" and
 > "primary".
 OR to remove the primary status of the data set of all linked RawContacts.
 >
-> One benefit of the native Contacts implementation of this is that it retains the primary status
+> One benefit of the AOSP Contacts implementation of this is that it retains the primary status
 > when unlinking RawContacts.
 >
-> This library should follow what the native Contacts app is doing in spirit of recreating the
+> This library should follow what the AOSP Contacts app is doing in spirit of recreating the
-> native experience as closely as possible, even if it seems like a lesser experience.
+> AOSP experience as closely as possible, even if it seems like a lesser experience.

 ### Data Table Joins